IBM-Bluemix/zendcon-2014-hackathon/README.md

 #On this page you will find sample code for the IBM Hackathon at ZendCon 2014.

+**THE PRESENTATION FROM THE HACKATHON KICKOFF SESSION IS AVAILABLE HERE*** http://www.slideshare.net/kosipov/ibm-hackathonzendcon-2014

 To get a copy of this code, use your favorite git client to perform

 ```